aidi-2004-ai-enterprise/Assignment2_mahesh/DEPLOYMENT.md

 ### 4.3 Test Deployment

-Once the service is deployed, a public URL will be provided.
+This is the URL for deployed model: https://penguin-api-408534553654.us-central1.run.app/docs

-1. Access the **`/docs`** endpoint (e.g., `https://penguin-api-408534553654.us-central1.run.app/docs`) to view the interactive API documentation.
+1. Access the **`/docs`** endpoint to view the interactive API documentation.
 2. Use the documentation to send a sample request to the `/predict` endpoint and verify that you receive a correct prediction.

 ### 4.4 Troubleshooting